colineto/Lunatron/Workshop/3 - Controls.md

     )
 ```

-This function is called in `LunatronGame` update the calls
+This function is called in `LunatronGame` update the calls: lines 55 and 64

 ```scala
 def initialModel(startupData: StartupData): Outcome[GameModel] =